tomthegump/roman-numerals/README.md

 * Avoid repeating yourself as much as possible (even between production and test classes) -> DRY

 You should be able to answer the following questions afterwards:
 1. What have you learned this time?
 2. What would you try differently next time when doing the kata?
-3. What are especially proud of your solution?
+3. What part of your solution are you especially proud of?

 ### Problem description
-Your task is to provide the possibility to convert any arabic number (1,2,20,999, etc.) into the corrsponding String of its roman numerals representation (I, II, XX, CMXCIX).
+Your task is to provide the possibility to convert any arabic number (like 1, 2, 20, 999, etc) into the corrsponding String of its roman numerals representation (like I, II, XX, CMXCIX, etc).

-A smaller number in front of a larger number means subtraction, all else means addition.
+A smaller number in front of a larger number means subtraction, everything else means addition.
 For example, IV means 4, VI means 6.

 You would not put more than one smaller number in front of a larger number to subtract.
 For example, IIV would not mean 3.

 You must separate ones, tens, hundreds, and thousands as separate items.
-That means that 99 is XCIX, 90 + 9, but never should be written as IC.
+That means that 99 is XCIX (90+9), and not IC (100-1).
 Similarly, 999 cannot be IM and 1999 cannot be MIM.

 |Symbol|Value|
 |------|-----|